WillGolden80742/splitVideo/README.md

 - If you encounter any issues, ensure that your Python environment meets the prerequisites.

 Feel free to contribute or report issues!

----

-This README provides users with information on how to use the script, what dependencies